Navy warns it’s running out of capabilities to cut, budget moves threaten readiness

 The Navy continues to strain under tight budgetary constraints over the past decade and has continued to make cuts elsewhere while laboring to rebuild the fleet, said Vice Adm.
 Crites.

-“What we’ve seen over the last really ten or 11 years is essentially a flat budget,” he said.
+“What we’ve seen over the last really 10 or 11 years is essentially a flat budget,” he said.
 “We have not kept pace with inflation.
 And what you’ll see is back in 2010 we had about 288 battle force ships.
 We declined as we went through sequestration down to about 271.
 And we’ve built our way out of that up to about 297 today.
 That occurred as a result of a number of reform efforts and divestitures that we did inside the service.”

 The Navy’s proposed budget was hit with bipartisan criticism since details were released in May.
 Faced with a top-line that trails inflation, some lawmakers say the Navy’s proposed “divest to invest” strategy leaves the service vulnerable to quickly emerging threats from well-armed adversaries such as China and Russia.